 Look for Wildlife, Marine Life, and Birds

-The Monterey Coast Guard Pier is a great place from which to look for marine life and sea birds.
+The Monterey Coast Guard Pier is a prime location from which to look for marine life and sea birds.
 It is a great place from which to see and hear sea lions, and you may see otters playing in the water, harbor seals, and a variety of birds.

 Along trails and inland, away from the more commercial parts of town, you will likely see deer, wild turkeys, a variety of land birds, and, if you walk early in the day, perhaps even a bobcat or a coyote.